Skilled Fairfield and Vallejo Lawyers Representing Victims of and Their Loved Ones

 When negligence or carelessness is to blame for a brain injury to you or your loved one, it is only fair that you are compensated for the undue physical, emotional and financial trauma you’ve experienced and will continue to experience.
 The law firm of Favaro, Lavezzo, Gill, Caretti & Heppell, PC can help you obtain the coverage to which you are entitled.
 To learn more about filing a claim, call us at 707-552-3630 or contact us online.

-For our clients’ convenience, our attorneys work from offices in Fairfield, Vallejo and St. Helena, California, and we are easily accessible throughout Contra Costa, Napa and Solano Counties.
+For our clients’ convenience, our attorneys work from offices in Vallejo and Fairfield, California, and we are easily accessible throughout Contra Costa, Napa and Solano Counties.
 Furthermore, we’re glad to schedule appointments at your convenience — even outside normal workday hours.
 Members of our staff speak Spanish, Tagalog and Ilocano, allowing us to accommodate a diverse client base.